Ari-Noman/api-testing-best-practices/README.md

 API tests aim to optimize performance and secure communication between different services.
 They provide higher reliability covering interfaces within the application logic but closer to the user  (though not as UI tests).

-## 5. How are APIs monitored?
+## 5. What Should I Track About My APIs?

-APIs are monitored using several monitoring and testing tools designed to check a number of things including:
+There are a number of elements that you should analyze when testing APIs.
+These include:

 -   Performance issues such as high API response time
 -   Reliability issues such as difficulty in connecting or getting API responses